wulechuan/wulechuan-bash-rainbow-prompt-PROJECT-DEPRECATED/ReadMe.md

 # Features

 1. The chief part of the prompt string happens to be an SSH connection string.
+So you can just copy that part to easily create an SSH connection.
 2. The prefixed Date and timestamp is helpful on tracing back our command history.
-1. The distinct rainbow strips, naturally form visual blocks, helping human beings to distinguish scopes from command record to record.
+3. The distinct rainbow strips, naturally form visual blocks between them, helping we human beings to distinguish scopes of command from record to record.
-3. Beautiful (but your might NOT agree with that).
+4. Beautiful (but your might NOT agree with that).

 # Installation